balefrost/balefrost.github.io/expression_splicing.md

     LambdaExpression e2 = (int x) => x > 10;       // error

-The second version doesn't invoke the expression-rewriting functionality of the compiler.
+The second version doesn't invoke the expression tree functionality of the compiler.

 In general, while every `Expression` node represents the root of *some* expression tree, every expression tree that is built by the compiler will be rooted by an instance of `Expression<...>`.

 ## Splicing ##

-The Reddit user in question was looking for a solution to translate this:
+The Reddit user was looking for a solution to translate this:

     x => x.IntProperty